 The Kano model is a standardized method of finding out how features of a product or service are perceived by customers.
-It was devised by Japanese researcher and business consultant Noriaki Kano.
+It's an easy way of prioritizing a roadmap and improving customer satisfaction.

 It's really helpful if you